-Women born in the 1960s or early 1970s are more likely to be divorced but since the 1980s divorce rates have leveled off.
+Women born in the 1960s or early 1970s are more likely to be divorced.
+However, since the 1980s, the divorce rates have leveled off.
 According to Social Security, benefits for divorced women are predicted to decline because more women joined the workforce in the past handful of decades.

 Social Security Benefits